perfana/perfana-docs/docs/integrations/integrations.md

  val call = exec(http("remote_call_delayed")
     .get("/remote/call?path=delay")
     .header("perfana-request-name", "remote_call_delayed")
-    .check(status.is(200)))
+    )
 ```
-> If your request names contains spaces, replace those with underscores in the `perfana-request-name` header value.
+> When using a Gatling script, if your request names contains spaces, replace those with underscores in the `perfana-request-name` header value.

 ### Configure baggage